Thiagorwb/Heisenberg/code/project/readme.txt

 Hi!

 here you can find my submission to the IBMQ open science prize.
 In main.ipynb, you can find my main submission.
-Please run it for me!
-I only managed the time to run it on noisy simulations of Jakarta.

 In this folder you should be able to find my writeup, where I go over the main methods used.
 Here one can find their implementation: